Mitko-M/Arithmetic_Calculator/README.md

 # Arithmetic_Calculator
-A VERY SIMPLE arithmetic calculator
+A VERY SIMPLE arithmetic calculator written in HTML, CSS and Vanilla JavaScript